WordPress/openverse/docs/projects/README.md

 > users, the project should be rolled back immediately, regardless of the
 > evaluation period.

+Finally, the team should take some time to reflect on the project.
+A project-speficis retrospective should be held between the contributors and stakeholders of the project.

+If the evaluation period of a project is longer than one week, consider holding the retrospective _before_ the project is resolved.
+It is important that a retrospective is timely and happens as close to the experience of a project as possible.

 ## Managing and working with projects

 We use a new